 International migration is a growing phenomenon involving the international community as a whole and engaging Member States in the protection of human rights.
 Analyzing migration as a crosscutting topic and understanding the challenges faced both by migrants and Member States is crucial for the development and implementation of national policies compliant with international human rights standards.
 According to the International Migrant Stock 2019, a dataset released by the Population Division of the UN Department of Economic and Social Affairs (DESA), international migrants globally reached an estimated 272 million in 2019, an increase of 51 million since 2010.

 Although there are numerous international legal instruments in place to ensure the protection of the human rights of migrants and refugees, violations of these rights widely occur.
-Indeed, despite the significant benefits of migration, migrants remain among the most vulnerable members of society and are exposed to discrimination, abuse and exploitation by transnational organized-crime networks.
+Indeed, despite the significant benefits of migration, economic migrants, asylum seekers and victims of trafficking and smuggling remain among the most vulnerable members of society and are exposed to discrimination, abuse and exploitation by transnational organized-crime networks.

-The Summer Course offers professional, legal, social, scientific and academic perspectives through theoretical lectures, roundtable discussions, dynamic case studies, and practical exercises.
+The Summer Course offers professional, legal, social, scientific and academic perspectives through live webinars, group discussions, dynamic case studies, individual readings, and practical exercises.
 The faculty of the Summer Course is composed of leading scholars and academics from John Cabot and other universities, representatives of the United Nations system, international human rights bodies and the civil society.

-In this unique learning environment, participants will have the opportunity to interact with international recognized experts, meet peers and build lasting professional relationships with young professionals and students from all over the world.
-This intense experience fosters intercultural dialogue and promotes a deeper understanding of some of the world’s most complex and debated issues.
+Through a dedicated online platform participants will have the opportunity to interact with international recognized experts and peers from all over the world, so to build lasting professional relationships.
+This experience fosters intercultural dialogue and promotes a deeper understanding of some of the world's most complex and debated issues.

 For further information on application process, entry requirements, registration fees and certificate of participation, please visit the How to Apply section or send a message to firstname.lastname@example.org.